binipringle/intro-to-dh/_texts/5-python.md

 ```

 This new script should handle any combination of upper or lowercase characters.
 The new second line sets the weather variable to a new value, `weather.lower()`, which is a lowercase version of the original input.

-There's no shame in googling for answers!
-Error messages are especially useful to google when you run into them.
-Keep an eye out for Stack Overflow answers, as they tend to have useful examples.
-The [official Python documentation](https://docs.python.org/3/) will also frequently come up, but I would recommend avoiding it as a resource until you have more programming experience.
-It's a great resource, but the way information is presented can be confusing until you get the hang of reading documentation.

-## Challenge

-1. Is there something you would like to do with Python that we haven't covered yet?
-Do you find some language feature confusing?
-Take a minute now to use Google to ask a question about Python.
-If you can't think of something to google, look up how to append items to lists.

-2. (optional) OK, I told you not to look at the Python documentation.
-But doesn't that make you really want to go look at the Python documentation?
-How bad could this "documentation" really be?
-What terrible secrets might it hold?

-    Fine.
-Have a look at the [Python documentation on built-in functions](https://docs.python.org/3/library/functions.html).
-Don't say I didn't warn you.

 ---